Syntax

 abbreviated: {$stock ?
 'In stock'}

-Modern Key Notation in the Array
+Modern Key Notation in Arrays

 Array keys can be written similarly to named parameters when calling functions: